FreeTheTech101/PAKExtractor/README.md

 ## Introduction

-A simple application for decompressing and converting PAK/XMA files from early Call of Duty titles.
+A simple application for decompressing and converting PAK/XMA files from early Call of Duty titles

 ## Compiling